AriFordsham/GHCWiki/new-ghci-debugger.md

 - Investigate whether the compiler is eta contracting this def: "bar xs = print xs", this could be a problem if we want to print out "xs".
 (MODERATE)

-- Fix the ghci help command.
-This can be done when we decide on the final syntax of the commands.
-(EASY)

 - Save/restore the link environment at breakpoints.
 At a breakpoint we modify both the hsc_env of the current Session, and also the persistent linker state.
 Both of these are held under IORefs, so we have to be careful about what we do here.
 The "obvious" option is to save both of these states on the resume stack when we enter a breakpoint and then restore them when we continue execution.
 I have to check with Simon if there are any difficult issues that need to be resolved here, like gracefully handling exceptions etc. (MODERATE)

 - Remove dependency on -fhpc flag, put debugging on by default and have a flag to turn it off.
 (EASY)

-- Allow breakpoints to be set by function name.
-Some questions: what about local functions?
-What about functions inside type class instances, and default methods of classes?
-One possible solution is to extend the tick tree slightly so that we can search it for function declarations.
-Another alternative is if the GHC API supports source location queries.
-The client can simply query GHC to ask what the outermost span of a declaraiton is, then we can set a tick on that span directly.
-Something to note is that the HPC code has some stuff in it for remembering the "path" of a function, which would be useful for naming nested functions.
-I don't know if it supports functions inside class declataions.
-(MODERATE)

 - Support Unicode in data constructor names inside info tables.
 Actually this should just be a matter of using the underlying fast string in the occname.
 (MODERATE)